SCOPE OF THIS CHAPTER

 When a child comes into Care Blackpool Council becomes the 'Corporate Parent.'
-The term means the collective responsibility of the council, elected Members, employees and partner agencies (including police, Probation, Clinical Commissioning Groups, Schools/Academies), for providing the best possible care and safeguarding for Our Children and Young People.
+The term means the collective responsibility of the council, elected Members, employees and partner agencies (including police, the National Probation Service, Integrated Care Boards, Schools/Academies), for providing the best possible care and safeguarding for Our Children and Young People.
 The excellent corporate parent must share the aspirations, commitment, moral and legal responsibility for enabling the children in its care to experience happy and fulfilling lives.

 3.2.1 Corporate Parenting Principles

 The Children and Social Work Act 2017 set out seven principles for Corporate Parenting:

 - To act in the best interests, and promote the physical and mental health and well-being, of those children and young people;

 - To encourage those children and young people to express their views, wishes and feelings;

 - To take into account the views, wishes and feelings of those children and young people;

 - To help those children and young people gain access to, and make the best use of, services provided by the local authority and its relevant partners;

 - To promote high aspirations, and seek to secure the best outcomes, for those children and young people;

 - For those children and young people to be safe, and for stability in their home lives, relationships and education or work; and